-Poor white schools 'destroyed' by rankings
+Rankings 'toxic' for poor white schools

 "This is not special pleading or complacency," says Dr Wrigley.
 "Poorer areas are being unfairly penalised."

-As pupils go through secondary school the impact of deprivation grows, with less well educated parents not able to help as much with homework and higher risks of disaffection.
+As pupils go through secondary school the impact of deprivation grows, with less well-educated parents not able to help as much with homework and higher risks of disaffection.
 The gap in vocabulary can also widen and poorer youngsters are less likely to have families making sure they are on course for university.

 Dr Wrigley says that Progress 8 seems to mirror levels of affluence and poverty and is "an unreliable identifier of school ineffectiveness".